Regenerative Medicine

 Senior staff:

 Prof. Dr. med.
-Hubert Löwenheim, Leader of the project team “Regenerative Medicine” at the Tübingen Hearing Research Center, Ärztlicher Direktor, Klinik für Hals-, Nasen- und Ohrenheilkunde Tübingen.
+Hubert Löwenheim, Leader of the project team “Translastional Medicine” at the Tübingen Hearing Research Center, Ärztlicher Direktor, Klinik für Hals-, Nasen- und Ohrenheilkunde Tübingen.

 Research Interest